dwmoreau/MLI/Methods.md

 ### 1.2.3 SVD-Index
 The method presented here draws inspiration heavily from the SVD-Index indexing presented by Coehlo (2003).
 This algorithm takes a generate-and-test approach to the problem, it starts with random guesses of the lattice parameters, then iteratively assigns Miller indices and optimizes the lattice parameters to explain the observed diffraction spacings.
 This is a complex algorithm and an abridged overview is given here to support the development of ML-Index.
 SVD-Index consists of three primary components: 1) Initial unit cell generation; 2) Miller index assignment; and 3) Unit cell optimization.

 SVD-Index generates initial unit cell candidates by randomly generating numbers for the unit cell parameters, then rescaling the parameters to match a given unit cell volume.
 The algorithm incrementally increases the unit cell volume that is used for rescaling until a solution is found.
+This is a brute-force grid search of the entire parameter space.
+While inefficient, SVD-Index compensates with speed.
+Candidate entries are rapidly tested, with nearly 100,000 candidates tested in a matter of seconds.
+This is a very powerful approach, no assumptions are made regarding how the input diffraction maps onto unit cell parameters.
+These assumptions could easily lead to algorithm omitting the neighborhood of the true unit cell parameters from the search space in the presence of contaminate diffraction or heavily missing peaks, causing it to fail to find the correct unit cell parameters.

 Miller index assignment starts by establishing a reference set of Miller indices.
 This is done by calculating all possible Miller indices up to a certain resolution cutoff given by the unit cell volume.
 For each reference Miller index and candidate unit cell, the forward models (Eq.
 1-7), are used to calculate reference peak spacings, $\{q_{ref}\}_{hkl}$.
 Observed peaks are assigned the Miller index associated with the closest reference peak.